Journeys through the Radiant Citadel: Pre-release

-Linda Codega, for Gizmodo, commented that "this project had over fifty people of color working on it, and both the traditional and alternate cover were drawn by women of color.
-This groundbreaking achievement surpasses the inclusion efforts of any previous Dungeons & Dragons book, and is a clear indicator of the commitment that [Ajit George] and [Wes Schneider] had to making sure that Radiant Citadel was unique not just for the breadth of adventures it would present, but for the diversity of ideas that would be apparent in the book.
+Linda Codega, for Gizmodo, highlighted that creative team included "over fifty people of color".
+Codega stated that "this groundbreaking achievement surpasses the inclusion efforts of any previous Dungeons & Dragons book, and is a clear indicator of the commitment that [Ajit George] and [Wes Schneider] had to making sure that Radiant Citadel was unique not just for the breadth of adventures it would present, but for the diversity of ideas that would be apparent in the book.
 When you provide space for people of many cultures to create a multi-cultural book, you will get something that is so much more than the sum of its parts.
 Much like the Radiant Citadel itself".

-James Grebey, for SyFy Wire, wrote that the book "is an anthology of adventures set in diverse new lands — and for the first time in the roleplaying game's history, the book's creators are diverse as well.
-All 16 of the book's writers are people of color who drew upon their heritage and culture when crafting their adventures. [...]
+James Grebey, for SyFy Wire, wrote that the book "is an anthology of adventures set in diverse new lands — and for the first time in the roleplaying game's history, the book's creators are diverse as well. [...]
 Viewed as part of the nearly 50-year-old game's recent push towards inclusivity and representation, Journeys through the Radiant Citadel is a natural and frankly overdue development (even if it will no doubt anger those who go off on tirades about 'wokeness').
 But Journeys through the Radiant Citadel's diverse cast of creators is far more than just a welcome statistic, as the adventures contained in the book's pages promise to be new and exciting in part because they're drawing from experiences that are outside that of the historical D&D writer's".